se-edu/se-book/softwareEngineering/introduction/prosAndCons/q-essay-codingAsManufacturing.md

 * If coding is a manufacturing activity, we wouldn’t be changing it so much after we code software.
 But if the code is in fact a ‘design’, yes, we would fiddle with it until we get it right.
 * Manufacturing is the process of building a finished product based on the design.
 Code is the design.
 Manufacturing is what is done by the compiler (fully automated).

-However, the type of ‘design’ that occurs during coding is at a much lower level than the ‘design’ that occurs before coding.
+However, it is possible for some design work to occur before coding begins.
+Furthermore, the type of ‘design’ that occurs _during_ coding is at a much lower level than the design that occurs before coding.

 </div>
 </question>